quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

          +--------------------+       +-------------------+
 ~~~~~~~~

-In this scenario, we have three `Endpoints`, Endpoint A, Endpoint B,
+In this scenario, we have three `Endpoints`, `Endpoint` A, `Endpoint` B,
- and Endpoint C, that communicate with each other using SCHC.
-Here, Endpoint A
+  and `Endpoint` C, that communicate with each other using SCHC.
+Here,
- and Endpoint C are typically sensors or devices that send data to Endpoint B,
+  `Endpoint` A and `Endpoint` C are typically sensors or devices that send data
- which is a gateway or server that collects and processes the data.
+  to `Endpoint` B, which is a gateway or server that collects and processes the
+  data.

 We further assume that `Endpoints` A and C have very similar traffic patterns,
   meaning that they send similar packets to Endpoint B. This allows the SCHC
   `Instances` on Host A, B and C to share the same SCHC Context, which reduces
   the complexity of administration and management of this deployment.
   In the following, we refer to `Instances` that share a SCHC `Context` as a
   `Domain`.

 In this typical IoT deployment scenario, the requirements for the minimal
   architecture are as follows:

-- The `Context` of all three `Endpoints` A MUST be compatible.
+- The `Context` of all three `Endpoints` MUST be compatible.
 This means that
-- the SoR, parsers, and rule IDs are consistent between the three `Instances`.
+  the SoR, parsers, and rule IDs are consistent between the three `Instances`.
 - The `Context` MUST be synchronized between the three `Instances`.
 This
-  means that an updated SCHC Session between all three `Instances` is
+  means that an updated `Session` between all three `Instances` is
   established whenever the `Context` is updated or modified.
 - The SCHC `Domain` MUST be able to manage the SCHC `Contexts` of all
   `Instances` that belong to it.
-This includes the Endpoints enrollment,
+This includes the `Endpoints` enrollment,
   provisioning of `Contexts` and synchronization.
 This role is assumed by a
   logical component of the `Domain`, referred to as the `Domain Manager`.

 ### Discussions

-**Why synchronize the `Contexts` of A and C?** Synchronizing the `Contexts`
+**Why synchronize the `Contexts` of A and C?** Synchronizing the `Contexts` of
-  of Endpoint A and Endpoint C is desirable.
+  Endpoint A and Endpoint C is desirable.
 This reduces the complexity of
-  managing multiple `Contexts` at Endpoint B and eventually reduces the size
+  managing multiple `Contexts` at Endpoint B and eventually reduces the size the
-  of the Rules IDs, impacting the SCHC packet size.
+  Rules IDs, impacting the SCHC packet size.

 **Domain Manager, why introduce a new function?** In a first approach, the
   `Domain Manager` could be implemented as a component of the `Instance` that is